Joe Chan

 He previously played for Catalans Dragons in the Super League and Saint-Esteve in the Elite One Championship.

 Background

 Chan is of Chinese-Māori heritage and is the son of former New Zealand international Alex Chan and brother of Tiaki Chan.
+He played his junior rugby league for St Clair Comets, before moving to Catalans Dragons.
+Chan is first cousins with Penrith Panthers centre Jesse McLean.

 Career

 In 2021 he made his Catalans debut in the Challenge Cup against the Warrington Wolves.
-On 22nd April 2022 he signed a two year contract to play for the Melbourne Storm for the 2023 and 2024 seasons.
+On 22 April 2022 he signed a two-year contract to play for the Melbourne Storm for the 2023 and 2024 seasons.